 What else is included in the Annual Wellness Visit?

 Prior to or during your appointment, you will be asked by your Health Professional or Registered Nurse to complete some questions about your health.
 This is called a Health Risk Assessment (HRA).
 The answers may provide important information to discuss with your health professional during the Annual Wellness Visit.
 The doctor (or health professional) may check to make sure the heart, lungs, and other body systems are working properly.
-The doctor will probably ask questions about your daily routine, medical history, memory, as well as take certain routine measurements like height, weight, and blood pressure.
+The doctor (or health professional) will probably ask questions about your daily routine, medical history, memory, as well as take certain routine measurements like height, weight, and blood pressure.